Animal Communication: A Chemical Review

 Abstract

 Chemical reactions are the base of our universe.
 From the light of the sun to the function of our own brains, chemical reactions are behind it.
 It is therefore not unrealistic to imagine that can also be explained by chemical reactions.
-This paper examines the chemistry behind different forms of communication in and .
+This paper examines the behind different forms of communication in plants and .
 First, the use of volatile organic compounds by plants is explored, looking specifically at the communication between the Rafflesia Cantelyi flowerand female carrion flies.
 Next, the use of sex pheromones by moths to communicate with members of the opposite sex to attract mates is investigated.
 Subsequently, pigments in chameleon skin used to communicate aggression and mood is inspected.
-Finally, bioluminescence in both dinoflagellates, who communicate their presence mistakenly and fatally to predators by lighting up, and anglerfish, who in the deep-sea use bioluminescence for courtship, is evaluated.
+Finally, in both dinoflagellates, who communicate their presence mistakenly and fatally to predators by lighting up, and anglerfish, who in the deep-sea use bioluminescence for courtship, is evaluated.
 With the incredible array of species on Earth, there is a stunning variety of unique forms of communication, and thus these examples are just a taste of the chemistry behind communication in the plant and animal kingdoms.

 Introduction